-Contractor must ensure that the locations where services are provided under provisions of any MAWO issued under this Master Agreement are operated at all times in accordance with County community standards with regard to property maintenance and repair, graffiti abatement, refuse removal, fire safety, and landscaping, and remain in full compliance with all applicable local laws, ordinances, and regulations related to the property.
-The County's periodic monitoring visits to facilities where services are provided will include a review of compliance with the provisions of this Paragraph.
+Contractor will assure that the locations where services are provided under provisions of the MAWO are operated at all times in accordance with County community standards with regard to property maintenance and repair, graffiti abatement, refuse removal, fire safety, and landscaping, and remain in full compliance with all applicable local laws, ordinances, and regulations related to the property.
+The County's periodic monitoring visits to Contractor's facilities must include a review of compliance with the provisions of this Paragraph.